Day trading is one of the most misunderstood trading styles.

 The following stock trading strategies are what I teach all my students.
 They’re also what I practice.

-I’ve seen it dozens of times: Some noob comes along, thinks they’re the next hot trader, and loses everything.
+Problem?
+You can really get yourself in the hole this way, too.
 Leverage is the ruin of most traders, especially newbies.
 You don’t need to use leverage.
 Don’t do it.

 Tip #2: Follow Stock Chart Patterns

-Over time, patterns repeat.
-Through study you can learn patterns, understand how to recognize them, and when to make your play.
+How?
+Well, over time, patterns repeat.
+If you really study, you can learn patterns, understand how to recognize them, and know when it’s time to pounce.
 At first, you should learn a few patterns and get good at spotting them.